Reduction of trans and saturated fatty acids

 So reduction of trans fatty acids will usually result either in higher levels of saturated fatty acids or in adaptation of the other constraints.

-• combination of interesterification and then fractionation.
+• Combination of interesterification and then fractionation.

 Your fatsforfoods consultant can support you because of his global and long experience in reducing the trans content in margarines/fats (consumer and industrial application)